JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 # Introduction
-_[[Jezia Luth]] stands with perfect poise, hands folded, his tone calm but weighted — like a man revealing only part of a much larger truth._
+_[[Jezia Luth]] stands with perfect poise, hands folded, his tone calm but weighted.

 “There are certain… artefacts.
 Old.
 Older than the kingdoms you’ve heard of, older even than the maps that still dare name the unclaimed lands.”